AdobeDocs/commerce-marketplace/src/pages/guides/sellers/subscriptions/buying-subscriptions.md

 # Buying subscription-based extensions

 Adobe Commerce Marketplace provides extension vendors an opportunity to sell their extensions under an auto-renewing subscription model.
+Subscriptions are not available for apps.

 ## Subscribing to an extension